Smoked St Louis Pork Ribs

 Full rack of cooked ribs resting on a wooden chopping board.

-Smoked St. Louis ribs are a classic BBQ choice known for their rich flavor, juicy texture, and perfect meat-to-bone ratio.
-What sets St. Louis ribs apart from other pork rib cuts is their slightly higher fat content, which renders during the smoking process, keeping the meat moist and flavorful while developing a tender bite.
+Smoked St. Louis style ribs are a BBQ classic, prized for their rich flavor, juicy texture, and meat‑to‑bone ratio.
+Their slightly higher fat content sets them apart from other pork rib cuts, as the ribs smoke, this fat slowly renders, keeping the meat moist and enhancing tenderness.

-The magic of this recipe begins with a homemade dry rub featuring brown sugar, sweet paprika, garlic powder, and a subtle kick of cayenne pepper.
-The rub coats the ribs and forms a deep, flavorful bark as they smoke over several hours.
-This recipe also calls for wrapping in foil with brown sugar, honey, and butter.
+This recipe starts with a bold homemade dry rub of brown sugar, sweet paprika, garlic powder, and a touch of cayenne.
+As the ribs smoke low and slow, the rub develops into a deep, flavorful bark.
+Midway through, the ribs are wrapped in foil with brown sugar, honey, and butter to intensify moisture and sweetness.

-Smoked St. Louis ribs are more than just a BBQ meal.
-They are a celebration of the craft of barbecue.
-Once cooked, the ribs can be served with your favorite BBQ sides, such as beans, cornbread, slaw, or macaroni and cheese.
+Smoked St. Louis ribs are more than a meal, they’re a celebration of barbecue craft.
+Once finished, they pair beautifully with classic sides like baked beans, cornbread, coleslaw, or macaroni and cheese.

 Swipe to see all photos